 I was a lousy dancer as much as I was a lousy drunk, but I more than made up for the lack of coordination with shit loads of enthusiasm.
 I grooved to Lipps Inc’s Funky Town with the classic Putting-Groceries-In-Your-Shopping-Trolley move, then accompanied Miley Cyrus’ Party in the USA with a Dandruff-Off-Your-Shoulders motion.

-By my fifth glass, I was a wild animal — a lean, mean, discotheque machine.
+By my fourth glass, I was a wild animal — a lean, mean, discotheque machine.
 I was Jennifer Lopez on steroids.
 Justin Timberlake in skimpy shorts and a red tank top.
 I was hot, hot, hot, Baby!

 But mostly because it was a scorching summer night.
 31 degrees.
 Slightly colder than hell, but a bit warmer than purgatory.
 My clothes were sticking to my skin like cello tape.
 But it didn’t matter, because awesomeness cannot be contained!